 - Bittersweet Ending both short story and novel end with the captain dying.
 This is two different captains by the way.
 Also Dak'ir is hauled off to become a librarian and stripped of his rank

-- Also Nocturne: Dak'ir, Tsu'gan, and Emek are dead, and Nihilan managed to escape with a copy of the Tome of Fire that details resurrection in the hopes or raising Ushorak, but Nocturne and the Chapter the survive the invasion, Ba'ken is promoted to Captain of the 7th Company, and Fugis returns from his Burning Walk.
+- Also Nocturne: Dak'ir, Prebian, and Emek are dead, and Nihilan managed to escape with a copy of a fragment from the Tome of Fire that details resurrection in the hopes or raising Ushorak, but Nocturne and the Chapter survive the invasion, Sol Ba'ken is promoted to Captain of the 7th Company, and Fugis returns from his Burning Walk.

-- Cycle of Revenge: In the Back Story, the 3rd Company had killed some renegades' captains; in the opening, they kill the 3rd Company's captain; shortly thereafter, the new captain goes in pursuit of them.
+- Cycle of Revenge: In the Back Story, the 3rd Company had killed a renegade Chaplain Ushorak; in the opening, Dragon Warriors kill the 3rd Company's captain; shortly thereafter, the new captain goes in pursuit of them.
 They get sidetracked by another issue, but happen on the killers, and get both the commander and the actual killer.
 Whereupon their captain is murdered after the battle.

 - Despair Event Horizon: Salamander, the obviously suffering Fugis confesses to having lost faith at the death of their captain.

 - Divided We Fall: Salamander; Although the Marines Malevolent have played The Cavalry, and they and the Salamanders are still on enemy territory, tension and sniping arise almost immediately on their meeting.

 - Dreaming of Things to Come: Dak'ir is noted for his prophetic dreams even as part of the Back Story — and suffers them during the novels.

 - Expy: Iagon for Iago from Othello, and Black Dragon Space Marine Zartath for Wolverine of all people, right down to directly quoting some of his lines.